CitizensFoundation/your-priorities-app/webApps/client/docs/src/yp-post/yp-post-header.md

 ></yp-post-header>
 ```

-Please note that the above example assumes that `postData`, `isAudio`, and `hasTranscript` are available in the context where the `YpPostHeader` component is used.
+Please note that the above example assumes that `this.postData`, `this.isAudio`, and `this.hasTranscript` are properties defined in the context where this component is used, and they hold the relevant data for the post, whether it's an audio post, and whether a transcript is available, respectively.